D1plo1d/p3d/README.md

 Project Status
 ---------------

 Both binary and ascii STLs are currently fully supported from either local HTML5 File/Blob sources and ajax urls.
-However AMF files are only partially supported at the present time (text only, no edge support yet).
+However AMF files are only partially supported at the present time (no compression or edge support yet).

 WebWorker background processing is available via P3D's background option.